Friday, June 08, 2018

 Siracusa's Gladiators

-A good way to explore Siracusa is to get into one of the many hop-on-hop-off buses plying the designated route of this city.
-We did just that on 25 May.
-We took a long stop at a station, Teatro Greco to visit the Greek Theatre of Siracusa.
+A good way to explore Siracusa is to get into one of the many hop-on-hop-off buses plying the designated routes in this city.
+We did just that on 25 May 2018.
+We took a long break after stopping at the station, Teatro Greco to visit the Greek Theatre of Siracusa.
 This is part of the larger Neapolis Archaeological Park.
 Originally built in the 5th century BC, rebuilt in the 3rd century BC and renovated again during the Roman era, it was declared a UNESCO world heritage site in 2005.

 Built over 2,600 years ago, this theatre is one of the largest then, with outer diameter of close to 140m (460ft).
 With simple tools and equipment, it takes a lot of imagination to appreciate the ingenuity and creativity of those yesteryears engineers and builders to set such perfect geometry!